keel-fi/solana-psm/README.md

-# Nova PSM
+# Solana PSM

 This repository contains the implementation of a PSM (Peg Stability Module) for the Solana Virtual Machine.
 The functionality within this program is based largely on Spark's PSM [link](https://github.com/sparkdotfi/spark-psm).

 The SPL Token Swap functionality facilitates swapping between any two SPL Tokens, which can be facilitated through a choice of curves. `ConstantProduct`, `ConstantPrice` and `Offset` curves are supported in the original implementation, but are not anticipated to be required initially.

-This implementation extends the range of curves offered to include a new `RedemptionRate` curve type, modeled on the functionality within [link](https://github.com/sparkdotfi/spark-psm/blob/master/src/PSM3.sol) and the corresponding `RateProvider` implementation for EVM, but adapted for the nuissances of Solana and the SVM.
-As such, the this program also includes equivalent functionality associated with the  `RateProvider` contract in Spark's EVM implementation.
+This implementation extends the range of curves offered to include a new `RedemptionRate` curve type, modeled on the functionality within [PSM3.sol](https://github.com/sparkdotfi/spark-psm/blob/master/src/PSM3.sol) and the corresponding `RateProvider` implementation for EVM, but adapted for the nuissances of Solana and the SVM.
+As such, this program also includes equivalent functionality associated with the  `RateProvider` contract in Spark's EVM implementation.

 The `RedemptionRate` curve is intended to support the conversion of Solana USDS to Solana sUSDS (Savings USDS) and subsequent redemption, although it could be used to support similar functionality for any pair of tokens that follows a similar approach and can provide similarly described redemption rate configurations.

 The choice to build on-top of the SPL Token Swap program was based on an intention to leverage broad ecosystem adoption and composability.
 The SPL Token Swap Program has been integrated with by many protocols, searchers, algorithmic traders and crucially aggregators.
 By leveraging this basis and ensuring that key instruction interfaces remain unchanged, this program remains entirely compatible for this audience of possible integrators.

 All liquidity provision functionality and core swapping functionality remains unchanged and inherited from the original SPL Token Swap program.
-The SPL Token Swap program has been audited many times and has been widely used and battetested across Solana DeFi.
+The SPL Token Swap program has been audited many times and has been widely used and battle-tested across Solana DeFi.

 ## Instruction Overview